planetabhi/figma-variables/README.md

 Let's take a closer look at each collection and see how the groups inside them provide precision and flexibility

 #### 01. Design Tokens
 These provide a meaningful context for how a design primitive should be used.
-For example, you may have a design token called “color-background-warning” to convey a sense of urgency or potential danger.
+For example, you may have a design token called `background-color-warning` to convey a sense of urgency or potential danger.

 Define colors, spacing, shadows, and sizing for components.
 Groups enforce consistent styling.